VictorTherache/Quote_Every_Day/README.md

-"To understand the heart and mind of a person, look not at what he has already achieved, but at what he aspires to do."
+"The world has the habit of making room for the man whose actions show that he knows where he is going."
--Kahlil Gibran
+-Napoleon Hill